Kirby Smart details how D’Andre Swift has ‘set himself apart’ this spring

 And for what it’s worth, Georgia coach Kirby Smart isn’t too worried about putting too much on Swift’s plate.
 Smart has had to juggle the workload for the likes of Nick Chubb and Sony Michel before their NFL careers.

 “I think when a guy is going into his senior year like Nick (Chubb) or Sony (Michel) and they’ve carried the ball ‘x’ number of times at the SEC level, I think you do manage their workload,” Smart said.

-“D’Andre is going into his junior year and only his third spring.
+“D’Andre is going into his junior year and only his second spring.
 He didn’t get a bulk of work as a freshman, he didn’t get a ton of work last year with Elijah (Holyfield) and (Brian) Herrien and his injury. “